Modelur/docs/docs/reference/menu.md

     Source: [NHBC: Foundation Shape and Form](https://www.nhbcfoundation.org/wp-content/uploads/2016/10/NF-72-NHBC-Foundation_Shape-and-Form.pdf)

 1. *Surface to Volume Ratio* (SVR) is the ratio between the Building's envelope area (EA) and it's volume (V).
-Surface to Volume Ratio is calculated as SVR = EA / V.
+Surface to Volume Ratio is calculated as SVR = EA / V. _Note:_ The numeric value of Surface to Volume Ratio is dependent on the units (metric or imperial) that are chosen.

     Source: [Researchgate: The Impact of the Shape Factor on Final Energy Demand in Residential Buildings in Nordic Climates](https://www.researchgate.net/publication/268188069_The_Impact_of_the_Shape_Factor_on_Final_Energy_Demand_in_Residential_Buildings_in_Nordic_Climates).

-    !!! note "Units are important!"
-        The numeric value of Surface to Volume Ratio is dependent on the units (metric or imperial) that are chosen.

 1. *Building's envelope area* is the sum of areas of external faces of the Building (e.g. walls, roofs, terraces).

+    !!! hint "Form Factor Calculation is also available through Context menu" You can call Form Factor Calculation also via Context menu.
+To do so, just right-click on the Building and select Modelur → Calculate Form Factor.

 [//]: # (**Calculate Sum of Selected Buildings**)